As a friend of Exit Strategies you know us as M&A brokers and appraisers, but you may not know that we advise on management buyouts.

-- Coordinate satisfaction of closing conditions, resolve problems that arise, and maintain momentum for a timely deal closing
+- Satisfy closing conditions, resolve problems that arise, and maintain momentum for a timely deal closing

 Owners and management employees usually lack the time and deal experience to complete successful buyouts on their own.
 The interdependent owner-employee relationship raises the stakes for all parties and magnifies the consequences of a failed negotiation.
 Three areas seem to be especially challenging for owners and management:

 - locking in a fair purchase price (business valuation),

 For a management buyout to succeed, a business usually has to have a solid earnings track record in order to prove it can service the debt.
 Management must demonstrate the requisite skills, experience and commitment.
 Putting everything in place can take months or years of preparation.
 Waiting too long to begin this process is the most common mistake I see owners make.

 Of course, there is always the possibility that the MBO will fall through, and you should be prepared for that possibility.
 That may involve creating incentives for management to stay on and being ready to market and sell the company to third party strategic and/or financial buyers.